VinciZhu/AIDS-USTC/README.md

 This repository includes:

-1. Lab reports, homework solutions and review notes of my undergraduate courses.
+1. Lab reports, homework solutions and review notes from my undergraduate courses.
-2. Tools, apps and other tiny stuffs for my own use during my undergraduate study.
+2. Tools, apps and other tiny stuffs for my own use throughout my undergraduate studies.

 ## Table of Contents